'Seamlessly blending professionalism with the personal touch'.

 I moved to Swanley in 2007 after my husband left the Parachute Regiment and I spent 3 years at home with my children before getting a job in the funeral directing industry in 2010 because it feels rewarding to help families at one of the most difficult times in their life.
 They can only do this once and it needs to be done right.
 Every family I meet is different and I think it’s important to try and help them personalise a service fitting for their loved one.

-With Welham Jones’ support I have recently passed the NAFD Diploma in Funeral arranging.
+With Welham Jones’ support I have passed the NAFD Diploma in Funeral arranging and am presently studying for the NAFD Diploma in Funeral Directing.
 As a member of the local community I have good relations with local church ministers and businesses.

 Most of my spare time is spent with my family and friends and we have a busy and active life.
 My husband builds and flies model aeroplanes so we attend many events associated with his hobby throughout the summer, heading off for the weekend with our caravan.
 I also have two giant French lop rabbits.